Social Sciences and Humanities Research Council (SSHRC)

 GrantWatch ID#: 174305

 SSHRC Postdoctoral Fellowships are valued at $40,500 per year over one or two years, up to a total of $81,000.

 Fellowships may cover one or two years.
-These are taxable, non-renewable fellowships, tenable for 12 or 24 months.
-The award may begin on the first of any month between May 2018 and January 2019.
+These are taxable, non-renewable fellowships that may begin on the first of any month between May 2019 and January 2020.

 To apply to this funding opportunity, the applicant must:

--Not be applying in the 2017-18 academic year to the Natural Sciences and Engineering Research Council (NSERC) Postdoctoral Fellowships Program or the Canadian Institutes of Health Research (CIHR) Postdoctoral Fellowship funding opportunity; and
+-Not be applying in the 2018-19 academic year to the Natural Sciences and Engineering Research Council (NSERC) Postdoctoral Fellowships Program or the Canadian Institutes of Health Research (CIHR) Postdoctoral Fellowship funding opportunity; and

 Note: If a deadline falls on a weekend or a Canadian public holiday, the online application system will remain open until 8 p.m. (eastern time) on the next business day.